Reza1290/hotel-management-system/README.md

 ### Dependencies

-* This Project need JCalendar-1.4 to run
+* This Project need JCalendar-1.4 to run ( open folder dependencies and move it )
 * Using JCalendar For JDateChooser ( Element )

 ### Installing